 The amazing thing about remarketing is the ability to generate a similar audience from your existing visitors.
 Imagine if you have a thousand visitors to your site.
 Not the ones who just clicked and left but those who spent time looking at your content.
 We can take this data and generate many more leads who have never even heard of you.
-In a campaign like this that we run for one of our clients we generate six times as many brand new visitors.
+In a campaign like this that we run for one of our clients, we generate six times as many brand new visitors.
 The power in customer match and similar audiences is immense & if you aren’t tapping into it you really should be!

 Finding people who buy similar stuff

 There are other ways we can find new visitors and leads too.
-We can find people who have intent to buy a product or service like yours.
+We can find people who have the intent to buy a product or service like yours.
 This is especially great if you sell products online or offer an online programme for example.
 As advertisers, we can track the browsing habits of users who research similar products or services.
-We can see if they display an good intent to buy or have purchased similar in the past.
+We can see if they display a good intent to buy or have purchased similar in the past.
 We can then show your adverts to those people.

 One of my personal favourite Google AdWords tools is Gmail sponsored promotions.
-With the promotions tab, you can sponsor a Gmail promotional ad into the gmail inbox of the people you target.
+With the promotions tab, you can sponsor a Gmail promotional ad into the Gmail inbox of the people you target.
 These could even be people who have bought a product or service from one of your competitors.

-The landscape is changing, its fast, its unpredictable.
+The landscape is changing, it’s fast, it’s unpredictable.
 But one thing we do know is that the GDN reaches 94% of the Global Internet audience.
 So if you aren’t on there you need to be and you need to do it now!